 Empowering Success

-Honors College students come up with a research topic, write a project proposal, and tackle the research with mentorship from their professor, setting themselves up for grad school research or project-based work in a career.
+Honors College students identify a research topic, write a project proposal, and tackle the research with mentorship from their professor, setting themselves up for graduate school research or project-based work in a career.
 Take a look at some recent student topics.

 Spectroscopy and Gunshot Residue Analysis